Volunteer in the Galapagos with Projects Abroad

 Projects available in Ecuador

-Volunteers are needed to work with children in special needs centres and kindergartens, assisting with activities that enhance the growth, development and well-being of the children.
+Volunteers are needed to work with children in kindergartens, assisting with activities that enhance the growth, development and well-being of the children.

 Help young people practise their talents and become more aware of the opportunities in a range of areas, such as art, drama, music and dance.